emagiz/emdocs/mds/microlearning/expert-solution-architecture-determining-needed-memory.md

 - eMagiz works with pre-determined sizes that are represented via an S, M, L, XL structure.
 Every size has a certain amount of memory available
 - When you exceed such a threshold you should upgrade (or downgrade) your memory in consultation with your partner manager
 - Overhead for OS and support functionality (auto-healing, alerting, monitoring) needs to be taken into account
+- The calculations and logic described below are applicable for the Messaging, API Gateway and Event Streaming pattern

 ##### Theory